 Police investigating vandalism on USPS delivery vehicles in Farmington

 Aug.
-10—FARMINGTON — Police are investigating the vandalization Monday night of three U.S. Postal Service delivery vehicles.
+11—FARMINGTON — Police are investigating the vandalism Monday night of three U.S. Postal Service delivery vehicles.

 According to an email from Farmington Police Chief Kenneth Charles, the incident occurred at approximately 10:50 p.m. behind the Farmington Post Office parking area.
 The vehicles were tagged with spray paint and a nearby business security camera captured the suspect's vehicle leaving the scene, he added.